Home Care Instructions

 Endodontic treatment has now been completed.
 The root canal system has been permanently sealed.
 Most often the outer surface is sealed with a permanent restoration.
 Occasionally, we will place a temporary restoration if necessary.
 Sometimes a recall is needed to evaluate the progress of healing.
 This recall appointment is included in your treatment and will require only a few minutes.

 You should chew on the other side until the dentist has placed a core build-up and a protective restoration, usually a crown.
-If your tooth’s strength is seriously compromised, Dr. Nigro or Dr. Askins may place a post and core build-up inside the tooth.
-The doctors will determine the appropriate restoration to best protect your tooth.
+If your tooth’s strength is seriously compromised, Dr. Nigro may place a post and core build-up inside the tooth.
+Dr. Nigro will determine the appropriate restoration to best protect your tooth.

 What should I expect following endodontic treatment?